Data Visualization

 So, although reviewing financial reports, rather than simply looking at annual or biennial budgets, captures states’ capacity to pay their bills, it does not reconcile whether revenue was used to cover specific expenses.
 Further insights can be gleaned from examining states’ debt and long-term obligations.

 For instance, a state whose annual revenue falls short of expenses generally still balances its annual budget, turning to a mix of reserves, debt, and deferred payments on its obligations to get by.
 But states that are forced to rely on these strategies regularly risk a vicious cycle in which deficits lead to short-term fixes that exacerbate the deficits and harm residents and businesses.
 For example, because of chronic deficits, Illinois lawmakers regularly delayed payment to hundreds of vendors, including scores of small businesses and nonprofit organizations, for more than a decade.
 But this just made the problem bigger—the backlog peaked at $17 billion in 2017—because Illinois pays up to 12% annual interest on unpaid bills.
-(The state has made progress getting the problem under control.)
+(The state has made substantial progress getting the problem under control, as evidenced by its fiscal 2022 surplus.)

 Notes